-Azure IoT Edge allows you to deploy complex event processing, machine learning, image recognition and other high value AI without writing it in house.
-Azure services like Azure Functions, Azure Stream Analytics, and Azure Machine Learning can all be run on premises via Azure IoT Edge; however you’re not limited to Azure services.
+Azure IoT Edge allows you to deploy complex event processing, machine learning, image recognition, and other high value AI without writing it in-house.
+Azure services like Azure Functions, Azure Stream Analytics, and Azure Machine Learning can all be run on-premises via Azure IoT Edge, but you’re not limited to Azure services.
 Anyone is able to create AI modules and make them available to the community for use.

 Bring your own code

 When you want to deploy your own code to your devices, Azure IoT Edge supports that, too.
 Azure IoT Edge holds to the same programming model as the other Azure IoT services.
 The same code can be run on a device or in the cloud.
 Azure IoT Edge supports both Linux and Windows so you can code to the platform of your choice.
-It supports Java, .NET Core 2.0, Node.js, C, and Python so your developers can code in a language they already know and use existing business logic without writing it from scratch.
+It supports Java, .NET Core 2.0, Node.js, C, and Python so your developers can code in a language they already know and use existing business logic.